 When the water is well above my knees, I jump into the water too and start to make progress, looking for the first turning buoy.
 I take some sticks with me and hand out one or two, but all in an affectionate way.
 The worst part is when the arms of the one behind me trip over the legs, which prevents you from kicking.
 But that's what these massive exits have.
 I'm getting into a rhythm, although there seems to be some current and it's hard to reach the turning point.

-The arrival at the buoy is a funnel, so I choose to make the turn "doggy style" and I go looking for the second buoy a few meters from the exit of the water by the port area.
+The arrival at the buoy is a funnel, so I opt to make the turn "doggy style" and go looking for the second buoy a few meters from the exit of the water in the harbor area.

 I finish the swim in about 13 minutes and we start running in a row to the pits, where I take off my neoprene without much problem, leaving it well collected in the basket to avoid penalties.
 Goggles, helmet and run to the assembly line.